daviswygvsu/cis-371-final/README.md

 This is a single-page web application.
 It uses:
 * HTML as our mark-up language
 * CSS for our style sheets
-* JavaScript as out scripting language
+* JavaScript as our scripting language
 * React.js as our front-end framework
 * TBH as our database